comicrelief/omnipay-worldpay-cg-hosted/README.md

 **WorldPay Hosted driver for the Omnipay PHP payment processing library**

+This was forked from [comicrelief/omnipay-worldpay-cg-hosted](https://github.com/comicrelief/omnipay-worldpay-cg-hosted) which is now not a maintained library. [@catharsisjelly](https://github.com/catharsisjelly) did offer to take over the library and continue development of this but so far has had no this has unsuccessful.
+For more information on the changes implemented please see the [CHANGELOG](./CHANGELOG.md)

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6+.
 This package implements WorldPay XML Corporate Gateway Hosted support for Omnipay.